Dr Johnson’s House

-There are leaflets describing how the lexicographer and six clerks (Boswell wasn’t among them, yet) developed the first English dictionary in the house’s attic during the period he lived here from 1748 to 1759.
-Children will love the Georgian dress-up clothes on the top floor, and there are also temporary exhibits (mostly facsimile dictionaries) in the attic.
+On the upper floors there are leaflets describing how Dr Johnson and six clerks (Boswell wasn’t among them yet) developed the first English dictionary in the house’s attic during the period he lived here from 1748–59, as well as a copy of the first edition of the dictionary from 1755.
+Children will love the Georgian dress-up clothes, and there are also temporary exhibits.